Easing Coughing at Night Top pressure Points Naturally - Kaizen Health group

 How to Apply:

-• Hold the pressure for 1-2 minutes while taking slow, deep breaths.
+• Hold for 1–2 minutes while breathing slowly.

 Regularly stimulating this point can help reduce the frequency and intensity of coughing at night.